SAP/stewardci-core/docs/backend-api/README.md

   As this never happens under normal circumstances and probably means that data has been lost, the tenant namespace will not be recreated automatically.
   A Steward operator may resolve the issue by restoring the tenant namespace with all its former contents from a backup.

-In case the __initialization or reconciliation fails__, the Steward controller sets the _ready condition_ (see below) to status `False` to indicate that the Tenant is not ready for use.
+In case the __initialization or reconciliation fails__, the Steward controller sets the _ready condition's_ status to `False` to indicate that the Tenant is not ready for use (the ready condition is explained below).
-However, clients are _not_ required to check the status before each operation they perform in the tenant namespace.
-Instead they should check the response of Kubernetes API calls for errors.

 Steward operators should monitor the status of all Tenant resource objects and react on:

 - Uninitialized resource objects older than a certain threshold, e.g. 10 seconds.
 - Resource objects with the ready condition being `False` for longer than a certain threshold, e.g. 10 seconds.

+Clients are _not_ required to check the status of the Tenant resource object before each operation they perform in the respective tenant namespace.
+Instead they should try the operations (Kubernetes API calls) and check the response for errors.

 ### Examples